 - A lump sum amount where the total amount of claim is settled in one go and credited to your bank account.

-- You can opt for drawing the total claim amount into equal monthly installments.
+- You can opt for drawing the total claim amount into equal monthly instalments.

-- Alternatively, you can also go for equal payment for throughout of life.
+- Alternatively, you can also go for equal payment throughout of life.

 Who will get Benefitted

-A policy can only be claimed by the person or persons listed in the beneficiary list of the policy.
-A list of the beneficiary must be updated accordingly to let the right person make claim hassle-free.
+A policy can only be claimed by the person listed in the beneficiary list of the policy.
+A list of beneficiaries must be updated accordingly to let the right person make the claim hassle-free.
 Nobody except the name included in the list has the right to claim and the company has every right to hold the claim in event of any confusion or legal issue.
-The company will only release the claim amount when the legal issues among beneficiaries will be sorted out and you cannot direct the company for early release.
+The company will release the claim amount only when the legal issues among beneficiaries will be sorted out and you cannot direct the company for early release.